isinaltinkaya/gptchatteR/README.md

 # gptchatteR
-An experimental and unofficial wrapper for interacting with ChatGPT in R.
+An experimental and unofficial wrapper for interacting with OpenAI GPT models in R. gptchatteR uses the `openai` library to handle the OpenAI API endpoints, and defaults to the `text-davinci-003` model.

 ## Installation